 What are the key steps in the month-end close process?

-How can high-growth companies close the books faster?
+How can high-growth companies close faster?